 Combine that with only two CPU cores, 4GB of RAM, and one server location (US) on the cheapest iPage dedicated hosting plan (‘Startup’), and you’ve got a recipe for a potentially slow and unreliable website.

-Last but not least, A2 Hosting’s ‘Sprint’ Plan may only be the seventh cheapest, but how does it compare for value?
+Last but not least, A2 Hosting’s ‘Sprint’ Plan may only be the sixth cheapest, but how does it compare for value?

 The answer is, pretty well – but not outstandingly.
 A decent amount of disk space (2 x 500GB), 8GB of RAM, and four server locations across the USA, Europe and Asia-Pacific are all qualities that make the Sprint Plan a decent option, but one that doesn’t offer anything out of the ordinary.
 And while it achieves a perfect score for help and support (you can contact A2 Hosting 24/7 in several different ways), the uptime guarantee of only 99.95% doesn’t inspire much confidence.